Nuseirat rescue and massacre: Airstrikes

-According to reports, "at least one of the vehicles" containing the three male captives broke down and the Israeli military called in support, "attacking from the air, from the sea and on the ground with massive force."
+According to reports, "at least one of the [escape] vehicles" for ferrying the three male rescued hostages broke down, requiring additional forces to escape.
+Israeli forces henceforth called for additional support, "from the air, from the sea, and on the ground."

 At 11:27 a.m., a strike occurred near the building from which the three male hostages were rescued.
 Subsequently, the building was demolished by another strike.
 Shortly before noon, another strike demolished the building where Noa Argamani had been held captive.
 Eyal Shahtout, a resident of a neighboring building, informed The New York Times that his home was hit, resulting in many of his family members being buried under the debris.
 18 of his family members were killed, including his wife, four children, and two grandchildren.
 The Israeli military did not provide an explanation for why the home was targeted.
 To the south of the hostage sites, a market was also struck.
 At 11:45 a.m., plumes of smoke were visible in downtown Nuseirat.

 Scores of local people, including children, were killed.
 According to a statement from Doctors without Borders, which works nearby at the Al-Aqsa Martyrs Hospital in Deir al-Balah, "there have been back-to-back mass casualties as densely populated areas are bombed.
 It's way beyond what anyone could deal with in a functional hospital, let alone with the scarce resources we have here."
 The Al-Awda Hospital in Nuseirat was also overwhelmed with casualties, "including many children laid out in the corridors".
 The strikes destroyed "apartment buildings throughout" [the] "camp, according to witnesses and video footage".
 The UN human rights office said that both Israeli forces and Palestinian armed groups may have committed war crimes, citing potential "violations of rules of proportionality, distinction and precaution" in the case of the former and "holding hostages in densely populated areas" for the latter.